aleksjal/P-T-Robot-OpenMV/README.md

 Wiring.

 In a box with the OpenMV H7 sensor I ve found very usefull compact servos PCB which allows you to manage all project wirings like a charm, just apply some soldering and voila.
+P7,P8, one of the GND should go to OpenMV CAM P7,P8 and GND.
+VCC pin and second ground to my power board, servos to servo1(pan) and servo2(tilt).

 ![servo-board]![2023-04-30-15-10-40-519](https://user-images.githubusercontent.com/13249938/235376739-058c667b-a547-49af-81e1-630d9c8e5411.jpg)